Public Affairs Manager

 To learn more about sexual health services at JCPH, please visit

 About Jefferson County Public Health

-Public health is what we as a society do collectively to prevent illness and premature death and promote health in our neighborhoods and communities.
+Public health is what we do collectively to prevent illness and premature death and promote health in our neighborhoods and communities.
 Jefferson County Public Health (JCPH) is a nationally accredited health department committed to promoting and protecting health across the lifespan for all people through prevention, education and partnerships.
-To learn more about JCPH, visit
+To learn more about JCPH visit

 .
 You can also follow JCPH on Twitter @JeffcoPH, Instagram @JeffcoPH and Facebook @jeffcopublichealth.